A Walter Ulric Story

 The kids looked confused and horrified.

-We crossed the street, and knocked the old door knocker.
+Turning away from the postman, we crossed the street to the little house, and knocked the old door knocker.
 A short, very wrinkled elderly woman opened the door.
 Her long silver hair was braided on the back of her head.

 “Walter,” she said.
 “I heard you were back in town.”